dullroar/ten-steps-to-linux-survival/README.md

 About the Author
 ----------------

 Jim is son to Barb and Lou; husband to Leslie; father to Meghann (and Jeremy), Morgann, Erin, Gloria and Jon; grandfather to Ryan, Lindsay, Logan and Hannah; and alpha wolf to Merv.
 He has been "in computers" since 1980.
-His hobbies include reading, running, hiking, climbing, and apparently writing books.
+His hobbies include reading, running, hiking, climbing and apparently writing books.